SEIR-11-08/project-zero/README.md

 ### Specifications

 * Create a repo for your tomagotchi pet
-* make a commit after you finish each one of the following
 * Create a Class (JS Class, look at your notes if your forget) for your tomagotchi
 * Instantiate your Tomagotchi
 * Display a character of your choice on the screen to represent your pet